Niels-IO/next-image-export-optimizer/README.md

 - Supports TypeScript
 - Supports remote images which will be downloaded and optimized
 - Supports animated images (accepted formats: GIF and WEBP)
+- Note that only one global value can be used for the image quality setting.
+The default value is 75.

 Placement of the images: